ECharts-Java/ECharts-Java/README.md

 ![example workflow](https://github.com/IcePear-Jzx/ECharts-Java/actions/workflows/maven.yml/badge.svg)

-ECharts Java is a library for Java developers to use JavaScript library [Apache ECharts](https://echarts.apache.org/en/index.html).
+ECharts Java is a library for Java developers to use JavaScript visualization library [Apache ECharts](https://echarts.apache.org/en/index.html).
 Specifically, this library helps developers create an `Option` object in Java and convert it into its JSON representation.

 ## Supported Examples